 If you need a stroller or wheelchair, we always recommend bringing your own or hiring in advance for the length of your vacation.
 Day hire is available but can work out quite expensive.
 You can hire strollers, wheelchairs, and ECVs inside Islands of Adventure as you enter the park.

 ECVs are limited in quantity and are hired on a first-served basis.
-Universal recommends these are reserved in advance by contacting Guest Services on 407-224-4233.
+Universal recommends these are reserved in advance by contacting Guest Services at 407-224-4233.

 Paying for Goods at Islands of Adventure